valerielim/SQL-Duke/Week5 - Dillards.md

 number of stores whose month of maximum average daily revenue was in each of the twelve months.
 How do they compare?**

+I'm guessing the assignment wants us to see which month has the most number of stores hitting their maximum total revenue in, and also their highest average daily revenue in.

+If the numbers don't match, it might suggest hidden trends, outliers or missing data within the set.

 Things to do:
 1. Calculate the average daily revenue for each store, for each month (for each year, but there will only be one year associated with each month)